Correct bounds on the Ising lace-expansion coefficients: Background

 To prove this sufficient condition for all dimensions above the model-dependent upper critical dimension $\dc$, we need correlation inequalities, such as the famous BK inequality for percolation (see \cite{br06} for the ever simplest proof), with which the expansion coefficients can be bounded by optimal diagrams consisting of two-point functions.
 For example, the $0^\text{th}$-order expansion coefficient for bond percolation is the probability that there are at least two bond-disjoint paths of occupied bonds from $o$ to $x$, and by the BK inequality, it is bounded by the two-point function squared: $\mP_p(o\Rightarrow x)\le\mP_p(o\to x)^2$.
 The higher-order expansion coefficients for percolation are bounded similarly by diagrams that can be decomposed into triangles, which implies $\dc=6$ for percolation.

 For the Ising model, there was no equivalent to the BK inequality to control the expansion coefficients that are defined by using the aforementioned random-current representation.
-Inspired by the so-called Source-Switching Technique (SST) \cite{ghs70}, i.e., the way to exchange sources between two current configurations, we came up with \cite[Lemma~4.2]{s07} that was supposed to provide optimal diagrammatic bounds on the expansion coefficients.
-However, as explained more in detail in Section~\ref{ss:problem}, we found a flaw in its proof, thanks to an inquiry by Duminil-Copin, and the diagrammatic bounds \cite[Proposition~4.1]{s07} became no longer reliable; the directly affected are the proof of the bound on the $0^\text{th}$-order expansion coefficient in \cite[pp.306--307]{s07} and \cite[Lemma~4.4]{s07}; the rest of that paper is secure.
+Inspired by the so-called Source-Switching Technique (SST) \cite{ghs70}, which is a way to exchange sources between two current configurations, we came up with \cite[Lemma~4.2]{s07} that was supposed to provide optimal diagrammatic bounds on the expansion coefficients.
+However, as explained more in detail in Section~\ref{ss:problem}, we found a flaw in its proof, thanks to an inquiry by Duminil-Copin, and the diagrammatic bounds \cite[Proposition~4.1]{s07} became no longer reliable; directly affected are the proof of the bound on the $0^\text{th}$-order expansion coefficient in \cite[pp.306--307]{s07} and \cite[Lemma~4.4]{s07}; the rest of that paper is secure.

 In this paper, we prove new diagrammatic bounds on the Ising lace-expansion coefficients that are slightly more complicated than those in \cite[Proposition~4.1]{s07} but nonetheless obey the same $x$-space decay in high dimensions.
 As an example, we demonstrate how to derive the wanted $x$-space decay from the new diagrammatic bounds for sufficiently spread-out (finite-variance) models in dimensions $d>4$; as a byproduct, we obtain better multiplicative constants in the $x$-space decay of the lace-expansion coefficients of order $j\ge2$ (see Corollary~\ref{cor:pige2bd} below).
 The proof of those diagrammatic bounds is based on the standard SST and a double expansion, i.e., a lace expansion for the expansion coefficients along the ``earliest'' path of odd current joining the two sources.
 See Section~\ref{ss:thm1} for more details.